1. RP is rare, but not ultra-thin

 In addition, the latest official communication indicates that roughly 100 rare-disease drugs are now included in China’s national reimbursement list, signaling a continued rise in payer willingness to absorb rare-disease innovation[S11].
 That is a constructive signal for future RP therapies entering commercial insurance, local supplemental reimbursement, charitable access programs, and other innovative payment structures.

 The estimates below are derived from “peak treated patients × net realized price × sustainable penetration × operating margin”.
-Within a 2036 RP pipeline-valuation pool of about $10.31B, a broad RP original asset with genuine platform utility could still plausibly support $0.75B-$1.70B peak sales and $0.23B-$0.64B annual operating profit.
+Within a 2036 RP R&D-capital / pipeline-value proxy of about $9.06B, a broad RP original asset with genuine platform utility could still plausibly support $0.75B-$1.70B peak sales and $0.23B-$0.64B annual operating profit.

 | Original Asset Type | Peak Net Price | Peak Annual Treated Patients | Peak Sales | Operating Margin | Annual Operating Profit |